cotejp/jquery.cssliveupdate/README.md

 Typically, the source element is either a form field (`textarea`, `input` or `select`) or a regular element with the `contenteditable` attribute set.

+## Demo

+You can view and try out a live demo at this address http://cote.cc/projects/cssliveupdate

 ## Setup

 To use it, first load jQuery and the CssLiveUpdate plugin: